 Most pupils will take the three separate science GCSEs in Biology, Chemistry and Physics, but some will move to the Double Award Science course, leading to two IGCSEs at the end of Year 11.
-This decision is based on progress demonstrated from the beginning of Year 9 and evidence from major exams.
+This decision is taken in consultation with the pupil and their parents, based on progress demonstrated from the beginning of Year 9 and evidence from major exams.